jamt9000/webcv/doc/report.md

 ![Timing on two images](./timingtwoimages.png)

 This gives the surprising result that, while the first run of the detection takes a long time, the second is considerably shorter, with times between 2 and 10 ms for each scale.
-While we cannot determine the exact cause of this, it seems that from a "cold start", readPixels has some overhead which is not experienced on subsequent calls.
+While we cannot determine the exact cause of this, it seems that from a "cold start", the initial readPixels has some overhead which is not experienced on subsequent calls.
 So while readPixels is still the slowest factor, once the detection gets going we need not worry about reads taking over 100ms.
 From here, the best strategy to improve overall time seems to be to minimise the number of readPixels calls needed, ideally with just one at the end of detection rather than intermediate calls for each scale.

 While refactoring the code to "pingpong" by flipping between multiple framebuffers, rather than the more expensive technique of using one framebuffer